rentruewang/learning-machine/README.md

 This book is for learners who want to quickly grasp an idea, without diving deep into a topic (it takes way too long!).
 The book is a handbook for people who want to preserve their time.

+If you find this book helpful, please consider starring (★) this repository!

 ## Disclaimer

 This book assumes that you have at least some basic understanding of programming.